NahojPh/embed/README.md

 Embed is a project name with two smaler projects in it **BilDriver** and **BilApp**

 ## BilDriver
-Bildriver is a arduino project which targets the Arduino nano 33 BLE and is receiving data from BilApp where the format of data is a string with two u8 vlaues separated with a colon (":").
+Bildriver is a arduino project which targets the Arduino nano 33 BLE and is receiving data from BilApp where the format of data is a string with two u8 values separated with a colon ":".

 ## BilApp